evaadam23/djebbar-site-academic/content/home/experience.md

 # Order that this section appears on the page.
 weight: 40

-title: Expérience
+title: Experience
 subtitle:

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format
-date_format: 	06 2006
+date_format: Jan 2006

 # Experiences.
 #   Add/remove as many `experience` items below as you like.